lukexor/tetanes/README.md

 ## Summary

-`RustyNES` is an emulator for the Nintendo Entertainment System (NES) released in 1983, written using Rust and SDL2.
+`RustyNES` is an emulator for the Nintendo Entertainment System (NES) released in 1983, written using [Rust][rust] and [SDL2][sdl2].

-It started as a personal curiosity project that turned into a project for two classes to demonstrate a proficiency in Rust and in digital sound production.
-It is still a work-in-progress, but I hope to continue development on it and complete it to satisfactory level to play most games.
-It's my hope to see a Rust emulator rise in popularity and compete with the popular C and C++ versions.
+It started as a personal curiosity that turned into a project for two classes to demonstrate a proficiency in Rust and in digital sound production.
+It is still a work-in-progress, but I hope to transform it into a fully-featured NES emulator that can play most games.
+It is my hope to see a Rust emulator rise in popularity and compete with the more popular C and C++ versions.

 `RustyNES` is also meant to showcase how clean and readable low-level Rust programs can be in addition to them having the type and memory-safety guarantees that Rust is known for.